 Some view the annual San Diego County Fair’s arrival as a blessing, others, a curse — especially when it comes to trying to stay true to your healthy eating routine.
 But with some good practices in place, you can eat your way through the fair and have a great time without feeling guilty.
 You can enjoy the fair by leaning toward healthier choices like grilled items and fresh fruit smoothies as opposed to deep-fried foods.

 Here are 6 suggestions for you and your family if you plan to visit the fair this summer.

-1. Eat a healthy meal shortly before to going to the fair.
+Eat a healthy meal shortly before going to the fair.
 This will enable you to still enjoy your favorite treats, but in smaller amounts.

-For the media: To talk with Chef Kai about fair food, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org or 858-499-3052.
+For the media: To talk to a chef about fair food, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.